 Already an hour late, my other sisters and I decide to go in the hall, leaving the bride behind.
-The ceremony will start whenever our parents want it to start, regardless of what time was printed on the invitations.
-The hall is filled with colorful attire: green for the groom’s side and purple for the bride’s side.
+The ceremony starts whenever our parents want it to start, regardless of the time printed on the invitations.
+Filled with colorful attire the hall glowed: green for the groom’s side and purple for the bride’s side.
 Even random guests with no ties to either sides still come dressed in supporting colors.
 Almost in a sinful yet luxurious manner, many guests already started eating and reveling.

 There are two bands playing simultaneously, each refusing to give the other a moment of spotlight.
-There are traditional Calabar dancers moving through the guests, gyrating, and shaking to gospel music being belted out by another band.
+Traditional Calabar dancers move through the guests, gyrating, and shaking to gospel music belted out by another band.
 I stand rooted to what is going on around me.
-When I are ready, I am expected to jump into the flow of the festivities.
+When it was time, people expected me to jump into the flow of the festivities.

 I stroll over to the table that holds the traditional gifts from the family of the groom to our family: tubers of yams, crates of beer, sacks of rice, bottles of wine, a hamper basket of items, and boxes of biscuits – some of which I can correctly guess based on the shape of each wrapped gift!
-More and more wrapped items are brought in and added to the pile.
+More and more wrapped items and show up and added to the pile.

 It is at this moment, I glance at my sisters and we exchange a smile thinking back at how the day started.
 Way before the crack of dawn, everyone started changing into traditional attire, navigated through the maze of 30 relatives who had decided to come spend the night, prepare, and carpool with us to the festivities.